buildit/gravity-metalsmith-seed/docs/getting-started.md

 # Getting Started

-So, you want to create a static site powered by [Gravity][gravity home] - Buildit's design system.
+So, you want to create a website powered by [Gravity][gravity home] - Buildit's design system.

 This guide will give you some basics on how to use what's here, and some topics you can research if you want to go that bit further.